-Name Values Default Description 1 0 stay, move, move_start stay Controls how sampling should be affected by this constraint.
+Name Values Default Description sampling g stay, move, move_start stay Controls how sampling should be affected by this constraint.
 Known as "move" in GUI. src Match the IDREF rules.
 Required Reference to a response or composite to use as constraint